subhashchy/commoncrawl/readme.md

-A Node.js wrapper for the commoncrawl.org index
+A Node.js client for the commoncrawl.org index

 ### Install